SHRADDHAYOGIN/mini-project-III/README.md

 ![cluster 3](images/cluster3.png "Cluster 3")
 ![cluster 4](images/cluster4.png "Cluster 4")

-**Observations**: It seems that the `numAccounts` and `numnumTnxMonthlyAverage` are the dominant criteria for clustering these datapoints.
+**Observations**: It seems that the `numAccounts` and `numTnxMonthlyAverage` are the dominant criteria for clustering these datapoints.
+It makes sense because the greater the number of accounts a customer has, the more likely they are to make more frequent transactions on any of those accounts.

 ### Dimensionality Reduction with PCA